TeresaCastle/AppiumFramework/README.md

 ### Test Reports

 A report will be generated automatically once tests have been ran that have failed/passed.
 You can open it by right clicking the report > Open In > Browser > Select browser.
-The report is found at the following location b default:
+The report is found at the following location by default:

 test-output > Reports > htmlreport.html